5.0/5 (4 ratings)

 Initially the garden was planned without reference to the abbey, but the final layout included a spectacular view of the great Cistercian house as the culmination of a visitor's tour.

-(5.0/5)See all the reviews of Studley Royal and Fountains Abbey
+Visit the Studley Royal and Fountains Abbey website